john-klein/john-klein.github.io/index.md

   * __AI__ - Reasoning :
-  I have a strong interest in the information fusion paradigm and more generally in artificial reasoning under uncertainty frameworks allowing to perform fusion.
-Among these formalisms, I developed several contributions in the field of belief functions.
+  I have a strong interest in the __information fusion__ paradigm and more generally in artificial reasoning under uncertainty frameworks allowing to perform fusion.
+Among these formalisms, I developed several contributions in the field of __belief functions__.
 These functions are spanned by probabilistic mechanisms when events can be assigned three epistemic states (true, false or unknown).
 Thanks to this generalization, belief functions are a model that better fits many situations or data in which several forms of uncertainty are involved.
   Click here to [learn more on belief functions](bf).

   * __AI__ - Learning :
-  I also have interests in machine learning and especially in ensembling and aggregation methods which share some ideas with information fusion.
+  I also have interests in machine learning and especially in __ensembling__ and aggregation methods which share some ideas with information fusion.
-  More recently, I have also been working on deep learning applied to image processing tasks such as segmentation, style transfer or secure secret message embedding (steganography).
+  More recently, I have also been working on __deep learning__ applied to __image processing__ tasks such as segmentation, style transfer or secure secret message embedding (steganography).
   Finally, I am also interested in state-space models such as particle filtering / sequential Monte Carlo.